veronikagregorec/navigation-bar/README.md

 # Navigation Bar

-Created with JavaScript, template with HTML and CSS
+Responsive navigation bar is made with JavaScript, I also made a website template with HTML and CSS.

 ![](screenshots/open.png)